Best Place For Trekking In Meghalaya

 You’ll pick up on local plants, woodlore, and maybe even grab some fresh oranges on lucky days.

-Tip: Let Tripjyda tie this in with a Umiam Lake visit or a local farm homestay.
+Tip: Let Tripjyda tie this in with an Umiam Lake visit or a local farm homestay.

 4. Smit to Laitlum Canyon Trek – Views That Hit Different